mtmorgan/HCABiocTraining/README.md

    / *Bioconductor* 'Orchestrating Single-Cell Analysis with Bioconductor' ([OSCA][]).

-4. Integrating single cell data into _R_ and _Bioconductor_ workflows.
+4. Integrating single cell data into *Seurat* and *Bioconductor* workflows.

 5. Prospects for multimodal, spatial and extended analysis.

+Most of our time will be spent on HCA data access and integration of single cell data into *Seurat* and *Bioconductor* workflows.

 [Bioconductor]: https://bioconductor.org
 [hca]: https://bioconductor.org/packages/hca